- 2 ⅓ cups (350g) ‘00’ flour

 Method - Pastry

-Combine dry ingredients and Vanilla in food processor until mixture resembles breadcrumbs.
+Combine dry ingredients with Vanilla and butter in food processor until mixture resembles breadcrumbs.
 Add egg yolks and process until mixture begins to form clumps.

 Turn out onto a lightly floured bench top, knead until just smooth.
 Wrap in cling wrap and refrigerate for 30 min.